 2. Giggles 'n' Hugs

 From breakfast items, appetizers, salads, and entrees to panini, pizza, and burgers, deciding what to order at Giggles ‘n’ Hugs is a serious matter.
 The mile-long menu offers so many organic, locally-grown, vegan, and gluten-free options you could spend the whole day deciding.
 The kids’ menu is endless, too, offering classics such as fish sticks, grilled cheese, and healthy little bites like yogurt parfait and fruit plates.
 But “Mom’s tricky treat pastas and pizzas” take the prize: Veggie purees are blended into the pasta sauce or pizza red sauce so kids will eat their veggies without knowing it.
-After lunch, you can toast to that sneaky move (yes, they serve wine) and head back to the play area for group activities such as karaoke, face painting, dance parties, and zip line.
+After lunch, you can toast to that sneaky move (yes, they serve wine) and head back to the play area for group activities such as karaoke, face painting, dance parties, and zip line (part of what makes this place so fantastic for birthday parties).
 Admission is $13 per child.

 6600 Topanga Canyon Blvd. #2008